valhuber/ApiLogicServer/README.md

 # Project Information

-### Status
+### Status: Alpha
-Pre-Alpha / Technology Preview - just entering test.

-Initially released 1/19/2021, the project is beginning to stablize:
+Initially released 1/19/2021, the project has stabilized:

 * The [default Northwind project](../../wiki/Sample-Database) is working with for both the API and the web app, with pre-created logic (good to explore for examples)